 Luckily for you other people long ago noticed that web developers face similar problems when building a new site.
 Sure, there are always edge cases which will vary from site to site, but for the most part there are four general tasks we developers have to handle — Create, Read, Update and Delete, otherwise known as CRUD.

-Continue Reading “Get Started With Dojo” »
+Continue Reading “Get Started With Django” »

 In our Introduction to Django, we covered all the basics of using the open source web-building framework.
 If you haven’t read through our beginner’s tutorial, go ahead and do so now.
 If you’ve already made it through the easy stuff, you’re probably ready to dive into some code and start building — so let’s do it.

 Our first step is to grab a copy of Django and set up a development environment where we can tinker away.

 Continue Reading “Install Django and Build Your First App” »